MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 Now, If I'd searched for this manually, I would have had to go through 44 years of results to find the last time Sheffield Utd had beaten a team 5-2 at home (prior to the result that prompted the question).
 I would have got bored and given up at the 20th year.

 Instead, with just a couple of hours work, I found that F# is a great language for doing Web Scraping in.
-In particular the `|>` operator makes it a breeze to pipe the results of one function to be the input of the next.
+In particular, the `|>` operator makes it a breeze to pipe the results of one function to be the input of the next.

 One other feature of the language is the type inference.
 You'll notice for the functions, there is no return type declared on the function body, the compiler just works it out.
 This can be also true for function parameters, but there may be cases where you want to supply the type, to aid the IDE to display the correct information when using intellisense.